Tangent functional canonical correlation analysis for densities and shapes, with applications to multimodal imaging data: Tangent functional canonical correlation analysis

 The use of a common dimension $r$ for the two groups is not necessary, but we adopt it for simplicity.
-The dimension $r$ is chosen based on the percentage variance explained by the corresponding FPCA eigenbasis.
-Regardless of the option used to obtain the $\bm c_{ki}, k=1,2$, consider matrices $\bm C_1,\ \bm C_2\in\mathbb{R}^{n \times r}$, where each row in these matrices is a vector $\bm c_i$.
-We assume a common sample size $n$ for both groups, although this can be quite easily be relaxed.
+The dimension $r$ is chosen based on the percentage of variance explained by the corresponding FPCA eigenbasis.
+Regardless of the option used to obtain the $\bm c_{ki},\ k\in\{1,2\}$, consider matrices $\bm C_1,\ \bm C_2\in\mathbb{R}^{n \times r}$, where each row in these matrices is a vector $\bm c_i$.
+We assume a common sample size $n$ for both groups, although this can be quite easily relaxed.
 We find the first pair of canonical weight vectors, $(\bm w_{11},\bm w_{21}) \in \mathbb{R}^r$ for the two groups by solving the following optimization problem:

-This is the classical formulation of canonical correlation analysis, which finds two vectors that maximize the sample correlation $\rho_1$ between two linear combinations $\bm C_1 \bm w_{11}$ and $\bm C_2 \bm w_{21}$, i.e., the canonical variates.
+This is the classical formulation of CCA, which finds two vectors that maximize the sample correlation $\rho_1$ between two linear combinations $\bm C_1 \bm w_{11}$ and $\bm C_2 \bm w_{21}$, i.e., the canonical variates.
 Once we obtain the first pair $(\bm w^*_{11},\bm w^*_{21})$, we successively find subsidiary canonical weight vectors.
 Thus, the $j$th pair $(\bm w_{1j},\bm w_{2j})$ is found to maximize the $j$th sample correlation,

-for $j \ne l$ and $j, l =1,\ldots,r$.
+for $j \ne l$ and $j, l \in\{1,\ldots,r\}$.
 If the dimensions of $\bm C_1$ and $\bm C_2$ are different, we can compute sample correlations, and associated canonical variates, up to the minimum rank of $\bm C_1$ and $\bm C_2$.

 A key element of our approach, especially in the context of the medical imaging application described in Section \ref{sec:motapp}, is the ability to visualize the estimated canonical variates directly on the space of PDFs or shape curves.
 We describe how this is done when option (ii) with a pooled sample Karcher mean $\bar f$ is used, but the description is valid across the three options with obvious modifications.
-To visualize the $j$th canonical variate direction for group $k$, we first construct the corresponding tangent vector $v_{kj}\in T_{\bar f}(M)$ using $v_{kj}(t)=\sum_{i=1}^r e_{n,i}(t) w^*_{kji}$, where $\{e_{n,i},\ i=1,\ldots,r\}$ are the first $r$ estimated eigenfunctions of the sample covariance operators described in Section \ref{sec:frame}.
+To visualize the $j$th canonical variate direction for group $k$, we first construct the corresponding tangent vector $v_{kj}\in T_{\bar f}(M)$ ($M$ here corresponds to either $\Psi$ or $\mathcal{C}$) using $v_{kj}(t)=\sum_{i=1}^r e_{n,i}(t) w^*_{kji}$, where $\{e_{n,i}\},\ i\in\{1,\ldots,r\}$, are the first $r$ estimated eigenfunctions of the sample covariance operators described in Section \ref{sec:frame}.
 When considering PDFs, the estimated canonical variate direction is given by